intel/intel-extension-for-tensorflow/docs/guide/aamp_tune.md

 ### Rule to Improve Performance by the Configuration List

-- Set more nodes in allow set will increase the performance.
+- Adding more nodes to Allow will increase the performance.
-- Reduce Cast nodes in different allow set will increase the performance.
+- Reducing Cast nodes in a different allow set will increase the performance.

 ### Usage

-You can set these lists manually to tune Advance AMP by using the Python API or by setting environment variables to override the default settings.
+You can set these lists manually to tune Advance AMP by using the Python API, or by setting environment variables to override the default settings.
 Values set using the Python API will override those set using environment variables.
-The priority: Python API > Environment Variable  > Default Setting.
+Settings are prioritized in this order: Python API > Environment Variable > Default Setting.

 #### Python API